A Slow Beginning

 In 1870 Congress finally took charge of the situation, directing the Revenue Marine to thoroughly inspect and evaluate the system.
 The subsequent report urged extensive improvements, including refurbishing buildings and equipment, employing full-time crews, and implementing professional standards and training.
 Congress approved these reforms in 1874.
 The same legislation authorized medals for lifesaving.

 Professional at Last

-Within five years of the wreck, the loss of the Tanner was credited with bringing the Lifesaving Service to Milwaukee.
-This was not strictly the case.
+Within five years of the 1875 wreck of the Tanner, the loss was credited with bringing the Lifesaving Service to Milwaukee.
+However, this was not strictly the case.
 The 1874 Act had approved lifeboat stations at Milwaukee, Sheboygan, Two Rivers, and Racine, but progress was slow.
-The federal government had purchased a site for the Milwaukee station in July 1875, but construction had not begun when the Tanner met her fate that September.
-Despite its largely successful outcome, the wreck of the Tanner nevertheless emphasized the need for fully equipped stations on the Wisconsin coast.
+The federal government had purchased a site for the Milwaukee station in July 1875, but construction had not begun when the Tanner met its fate that September.
+Despite its largely successful outcome, the wreck of the Tanner emphasized the need for fully equipped stations on the Wisconsin coast.
 Stations at all four Wisconsin locations were constructed in 1876 and were first occupied by crews in the spring of 1877.

 Types of Stations